orval-labs/orval/docs/src/pages/reference/configuration/output.md

 };
 ```

-##### strict
+#### strict

 Type: `Object`.

 Default Value: `false`.

-Use to set the strict mode for the zod schema.
-If you set it to true, the schema will be generated with the strict mode.
+Use to set the strict mode for the Zod schema.
+If set to `true`, the schema will be generated with strict mode.

-##### generate
+#### generate

 Type: `Object`.

-Default Value: `true`.

-Use to set the which type of schemas you want to generate for the zod schema.
+Use to define the Zod schemas to be generated.

 example: